 This grant is in honor of the 15 founders of the school.
-It is intended for college freshmen that belong to the topmost 15 places based on the criteria.
-There are two categories: Founders' Memorial Scholars (those who belong to the top five places); and, Founders Scholars for Merit (those who copped the 6th to 15th places).
+It is intended for college freshmen that belong to the topmost 15 places based on the raw scores they attained in the DDC Scholarship Examination.
+There are two categories: Founders' Memorial Scholars (those who belong to the top five places of the scholarship examination); and, Founders Scholars for Merit (those who copped the 6th to 15th places).
 The grant may be availed by the grantee during the first semester only.
 However, it is renewable in the succeeding semester if the scholar's academic performance during the first semester meets the requirements for renewal covered by the scholarship agreement.